MustafizSaadi/MustafizSaadi.github.io/index.md

 layout: home
 ---
 <h1>About me</h1>
-A strong engineering professional with a Bachelor's degree in Computer Science and Engineering from the University of Dhaka.
-Currently, working as a software engineer at [Enosis Solutions](https://www.enosisbd.com/).
-In addition to that, a hard‑working, passionate, and enthusiastic desktop application developer with expertise in Delphi, .NET, and Qt frameworks.
-Committed to devising efficient solutions for challenging problems and tasks within time constraints and learning new technologies whenever necessary.
-A team member who loves to work in a cooperative and coordinated environment.
+I am a software engineer and currently working at [Enosis Solutions](https://www.enosisbd.com/) for approximately two years.
+I have completed my Bachelor's degree in Computer Science and Engineering from the University of Dhaka.
+I am a hard‑working, passionate, and enthusiastic desktop application developer with expertise in Delphi, .NET, and Qt frameworks.
+I am committed to devising efficient solutions for challenging real-world problems and tasks within time constraints and learning new technologies whenever necessary.
+Being a team member, I love to work in a cooperative and coordinated environment.
+In my leisure time, I watch cricket and documentaries on history and politics.